miayam/learn-css/008 Layout/README.md

 ## Manipulate The Element's Position
 We can get an element out of its flow.
 What does that mean?

-Well, normally, an element stacks next to each other either horizontally or vertically as it's written but somehow you want to make it sticks on top as you scroll down.
+Well, normally, an element either sits next to each other (left to right) or stack on each other (top to bottom) as it's written but somehow you want to make it sticks on top as you scroll down.
 How?
 Worry not!
 We have `position` property.

 There are 5 possible values.
 These explanations are stolen from [w3schools.com](https://www.w3schools.com/css/css_positioning.asp):
 * HTML elements are positioned `static` by default